texanraj/cockroachdb/README.md

 4. Did the platform behave differently than you would expect in any of the above scenarios?
 If so please describe.
 The platform behaved as expected.

+# Executing a Code Example

+Followed the steps outlined in https://www.cockroachlabs.com/docs/v2.1/build-an-app-with-cockroachdb.html to create a Node.js app with CRDB.